top of page

 Turn off appliances you're not using

-If we use less, we pay less.
-The simplest thing we can all do is remember to turn off what we're not using: lights, our computers, video games, the stereo, and any appliance that does not NEED to be on.
-Power strips turn off several things with the flick of one switch and protects against power surges at the same time.
+The simplest thing we can all do is remember to turn off what we're not using: lights, computers, video games, the stereo, and any appliance that does not need to be on.
+"Vampire electricity" is pulled from anything that's plugged into a wall socket, even if the light, phone charger, or coffee maker is not turned on and being used.
+This can add about 25% to our electricity bills!

 Use less electricity from 4-9pm